ChidiUmeh/HNGTask2/README.md

 Server listening on port 5000
 ```
-Finally, go to postman and enter localhost:5000/(endpoint) to test your APIs
+Finally, go to postman and enter localhost:5000/endpoint to test the API endpoints.